ghialazaro/Cybersecurity-Bootcamp-PROJECT1/Exploring Kibana/readme.md

 ![image](https://user-images.githubusercontent.com/84385348/119347700-3b16a200-bcdf-11eb-9702-d1889a5e57a8.png)

+5. You can look at the heatmap to determine which time of day had the highest amount of activity, as shown below:

-5. You can also see the types of files being downloaded by looking at the Host, Visits and Bytes Table.
+6. You can also see the types of files being downloaded by looking at the Host, Visits and Bytes Table.
 For example, the types of downloaded files in the last 7 days are:
     - gz:  file type of gz extension are compressed archives that are created by the standard GNU zip (gzip) compression algorithm
     - css:  file type of css extension is a cascading style sheet (CSS) file used to format the contents of a webpage
     - deb:  file type of deb extension is the software package format for the Linux distribution Debian and its derivatives